dmidlo/histdata.com-tools/README.md

 The command prints a human summary and can also write a full JSON report.
 If no `--quality-target` is passed, quality mode uses the configured data directory.
-Targets can be plain HistData CSV files, HistData ZIP archives, directories containing those files, or the canonical `.data` cache file.
+Targets can be plain HistData CSV files, extracted Excel `.xlsx` payloads, HistData ZIP archives, directories containing those files, or the canonical `.data` cache file.

 Use `--repo-quality` when the same quality run should also update the local repo helper file with bounded per-instrument quality summaries: